leigh-jewell/dnaspaces-helper/README.md

 ## Running the scrips

 The script will use the environment variable 'TOKEN' to authenticate to DNA Spaces.
-You will need to set this accordin to your OS.
+You will need to set this according to your OS.

 OSX: